 Travel cribs make sleeping safe away from home possible.
 Whether you are traveling with your family or need something for the occasional sleepover with your child’s grandparents or another relative, the best travel crib is going to provide a safe, comfortable sleeping environment for your little one.
 Here, we’ll take a look at our top picks.

-The Best Travel Cribs in 2020
+Best Travel Cribs

 Even though several of the travel cribs in the next list can also be used for infants, these are designed especially for your little one when they are less than a year.
 Many function similar to a bassinet but may have a flat bottom for safe bed-sharing practices.

 Since these are designed smaller, they generally have a cocoon-like design rather than a crib-like design.
 Your child will grow out of them sooner, but they usually have a lower price tag to reflect the shorter period of use.

 The SwaddleMe By Your Side Sleeper is fairly affordable but you can only use it until your baby starts pushing themselves up or rolling over.
 You will not be able to use it as long, however, its lower price tag reflects its shorter life.

 One of the things that your baby will appreciate is the mesh sides.
 The sides are sturdy but allow airflow that stops your little one from overheating.
 Additionally, they are clear so you can them clearly while they are laying inside.

 Another major benefit of the SwaddleMe Sleeper is that it gives you the option of having your little one sleep by your side at home.
 A metal frame stops you from rolling over onto your baby while sleeping.
 There are a fitted sheet and mattress included.